BASIC ELEPHANT FACTS

 Elephants’ eyes are small; because of the position and size of the head and neck, they have limited peripheral vision.
 Reportedly elephants have poor eyesight with a range of only 25 ft.
 This is slightly improved in forest shade.

 An elephant’s skin is an inch thick in some areas but very thin behind their ears, under their legs (armpits), and around their eyes and rectum.
 Their skin is prone to irritation from insect bites.
-Asian elephants have more hair on their body than African elephants and this is especially evident in young Asian elephants, which are covered in a coat of reddish brown hair.
+Asian elephants have more hair on their body than African elephants and this is especially evident in young Asian elephants, who are covered in a coat of reddish brown hair.

 The skin color of Asian elephants is dark grey to brown, with patches of pink on the forehead, the ears, and sometimes the base of the trunk and chest.

-Elephants have four molars, one on the top and one on the bottom of both sides of the mouth.
+Elephants have four molars – one on the top and one on the bottom of both sides of the mouth.
 One molar can weigh about 5 lbs. and is the size of a brick.

 Elephants have six sets of teeth over their lifetime, with old teeth being replaced as they wear out through use.
 New teeth grow in the back of the mouth and move forward to replace old worn sets.
 Once all of an elephant’s teeth are used up, it is unable to feed properly.
 Solitary elephants will usually die of starvation whereas herd elephants will help feed starving members of their group.